time2fishman/adams-nightwatch-intro/README.md

 ### Setup

-To begin, fork and clone this repository.
-Once it has finished downloading `cd` into the project root and run `npm i` to fetch the project dependencies.
+To begin, clone this repository to your machine.
+Once it has finished downloading `cd` into the project root and run `npm i` to install the project dependencies.
 After they are fetched run `npm start` and a browser window will open at `http://localhost:3000` displaying a (fully functional) calculator app.

-* You will need to write up a `nightwatchProps.js` file, or copy one from another repository if you already have one.
+* You will need to write up a `nightwatch.props.js` file, or copy one from another repository if you already have one.
 There are some detailed instructions below on setting one up.

 <details>

-<summary> <code> nightwatchProps.js </code> </summary>
+<summary> <code> nightwatch.props.js </code> </summary>

 <br />